-The phase domain model of a conventional 2ndorder DPLL is depicted in Fig. 3, which consisting of a phase detector, a loop filter and a numericalcontrolled oscillator (NCO).
-Although the phase detector is, in general, a nonlinear device, it is often mathematically linearized as a constant gain.
-That is, where τ_k denotes the phase detector output and K{pd} is called the phase detector gain.
-The conventional design approach has to choose a suitable phase detector and determine the fixed constants K_p and K_i of the loop filter [14] such that the estimated phase follows the input phase in some performance criteria.
+Figure 3: The measured timing function, the model output, and the settings for $\beta = 0.5, \mu = 0.005$, and SNR = 30dB where τ_k denotes the phase detector output and K{pd} is called the phase detector gain.
+The conventional design approach has to choose a suitable phase detector and determine the fixed constants K_p and K_i of the loop filter [17] such that the estimated phase follows the input phase in some performance criteria.
 However, these tasks are usually difficult and time-consuming because the nonlinear dynamics of the phase detector has been ignored.
 In this study, an EKF is used to completely describe the DPLL with time-variant loop gains and these design parameters can be easily obtained by the Kalman filtering techniques.